 Heating and cooling systems consume approximately 50 percent of a home’s energy use each year.
 With half your Birmingham home’s energy spend going to HVAC, these systems play a huge role in home energy efficiency.
 Improving their performance improves home energy efficiency, benefitting your family with better comfort and lower utility bills.
-KS Services helps Birmingham homeowners boost HVAC efficiency with these home energy efficiency tips:
+KS Services helps Birmingham homeowners boost HVAC efficiency with these helpful tips:

 1. Programmable and Smart Thermostats